spotify/threaddump-analyzer/README.md

 ## TODO
-* HTML escape the text before writing it below the line.

 * Parse the thread dump and reconstruct it below the line.

 * Instead of recreating the thread dump, show it in a tree with